SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Statistics

-If your project has started an [SRG Analytics](https://github.com/SRGSSR/srganalytics-ios) tracker, stream playback statistics will automatically be sent.
+If your project has started an [SRG Analytics](https://github.com/SRGSSR/srganalytics-ios) tracker, stream playback statistics will automatically be sent when a controller plays a media.
+This behavior can be disabled by setting the `tracked` property of a controller to `NO`.